PBJI/ultimate-tic-tac-toe-2/README.md

 Step-2: If you are ready to merge your changes into the (main branch) modules branch as production ready, then from root directory follow below cmds.
 > m: ```git switch modules```<br>
-> branch-name: the branch in which changes are committed in step-1 <br>
+> branch-name: the feature branch in which changes were committed in step-1 <br>
-> branch-directory: the directory in which the commits are performed <br>
+> branch-directory: the directory in which the commits were performed in step-1<br>
 > ch: ```git checkout <branch-name> ./<branch-directory>```<br>
 > a: ```git add .```<br>
 > c: ```git commit "use [commits_conventions](https://www.conventionalcommits.org/en/v1.0.0"/)"```<br>